 The Endpoint Manager Microsoft Intune from Microsoft is a Unified Endpoint Manager product that allows managing multiple endpoint types in a single console.
 Microsoft combines Microsoft Intune with more tools like SCCM, Intune, etc.

 As per industry standards, the UEM must include traditional client management tools (CMT).
 In the Microsoft scenario, it’s the combination of Configuration Manager with other traditional tools.
-Let’s have a more close look at Microsoft UEM solution in the following sections.
+In the following sections, let’s take a closer look at the Microsoft UEM solution.

-Read More on Autonomous Endpoint Management AEM and opportunities with AEM in this market and which are new players in the market.
+Read More on Autonomous Endpoint Management AEM and opportunities with AEM in this market, as well as which new players are in the market.
 AEM is nothing but next-level automation of Workplace operations.

 By 2025, more than 90% of clients will use cloud-based UEM tools to manage most of their estate, up from 50% in early 2022.